leibrocs/SnowCoverAnalysis_SpatialPython/README.md

 #### Replace Missing Files
-Certain MODIS Terra Snow Cover files were found to be missing within the ten-year time series and needed identification and replacement.
+Certain MODIS Terra Snow Cover files were found to be missing within the ten-year time series and needed to be identified and replaced.
 The script "ReplaceMissing_MODIS.ipynb" was used to run through the Terra file folder, detect the absence of files, and substitutes them with the corresponding files from the Aqua folder.
 Furthermore, if neither a Terra nor an Aqua file was available, a new file containing only zeros was generated and stored in the same folder.

 Following the update of the Terra file folder, which now included the complete ten-year daily time series of MODIS Snow Cover data, the folder was manually divided into multiple subfolders, each containing data for a single hydrological year.
 This resulted in ten folders, each containing either 365 files or 366 files for leap years.
 This division was imperative as the laptop in use could not efficiently manage a large dataset of the entire size of the MODIS Terra folder.